The total guide to mobile app marketing in 2025

 Retention: How do you keep users engaged and coming back to your app?

-Each stage of app marketing requires a different set of strategies and tactics for engaging your users—from identifying your target audience to deciding how to reach them to analyzing their in-app behavior to improve the user experience (UX).
+Each stage of app marketing requires a different set of strategies and tactics for engaging users—from identifying your target audience to deciding how to reach them to analyzing their in-app behavior to improve the user experience (UX) and retention.

 Ultimately, your goal is to increase your app downloads and gain loyal users.
 After all, loyal users are the foundation of your product’s success, and promote your app organically by word of mouth.

-Let’s walk through each stage of the app marketing funnel in order to see the key strategies and techniques for every stage.
+Let’s walk through each stage of the app marketing funnel and explore the key strategies and techniques of every stage.

 1. Awareness stage

-The first step of app marketing is making your audience aware it exists.
+The first step of marketing your app is making your audience aware it exists.
 This is the prelaunch phase, so your focus is on creating visibility and interest for your product.

-Here’s how to drive awareness for your mobile app.
+Here’s the step-by-step process to drive awareness for your app:

 Market research

-Here’s how to find and understand your target customer:
+Here’s how to find and understand your ideal customer:

 1. Consume their content